 July 3, 2020: Campus Reopening Plan, Fall 2020

 (This plan has been reviewed by the State Council of Higher Education and has been found to be compliant in containing the required components of the “Higher Education Reopening Guidance.”)

 A: Yes!
 We’re offering in-person tours of campus.
 We have all kinds of information about visiting campus available on our admissions website.

 Q: What are planning to do to lessen the spread of the virus on campus?

-A: We are requiring vaccination for every member of our community, with exceptions for medical and religious exemptions.
-Unvaccinated individuals will be required to wear masks, stay physically distant when possible, and be regularly tested for COVID-19.
+A: We are requiring vaccination and boosters for every member of our community, with exceptions for medical and religious exemptions.
+Unvaccinated individuals will be required to wear masks, stay physically distant when possible and be tested weekly for COVID-19.

 Q: Are students and faculty required to wear masks?

-A: Unvaccinated students and faculty are required to wear facial coverings .
+A: Unvaccinated students and faculty are required to wear facial coverings.
 Inside, people are expected to wear facial coverings regardless of vaccination status.